 Understand the Importance of Hydration

 Especially in the warm summer months or when practicing with a lot of gear, it is critically important to ensure that the athletes are properly hydrated.
 Dehydration can pose a significant danger to young athletes.
 Early signs of dehydration include dry mouth, thirst, dizziness, headache, and cramps.
 Teaching your children how to recognize these symptoms will go a long way in the prevention of dehydration.
+Coaches should also make an effort to provide plenty of water to the team.
+When traveling to away games, make sure that players have plenty of fluids before, durring, and after the game.

 There will an inherent risk with any type of sport.
 However, the right planning and practices can help to mitigate the potential dangers and provide a safer experience for all young athletes.